Timothy Laurence: Marriage

-Laurence met Princess Anne when he served as an equerry to Queen Elizabeth II in 1986, at a time when it was much rumoured that her first marriage to Captain Mark Phillips was breaking down.
+Laurence met Princess Anne when serving as an equerry to Queen Elizabeth II in 1986, at a time when it was much rumoured that her first marriage to Captain Mark Phillips was breaking down.
 In 1989, the existence of private letters from Laurence to the Princess was revealed by The Sun newspaper, though it did not name the sender.
 Buckingham Palace issued a statement: "The stolen letters were addressed to the Princess Royal by Commander Timothy Laurence, the Queen's Equerry.
 We have nothing to say about the contents of personal letters sent to Her Royal Highness by a friend which were stolen and which are the subject of a police investigation."

-Laurence and Princess Anne married on 12 December 1992 in a Church of Scotland ceremony at Crathie Kirk, near Balmoral (the Church of Scotland permits second marriages for divorced people).
-He received no peerage on marriage, but was made a personal aide-de-camp to the Queen in 2008 and invested in June 2011 as a Knight Commander of the Royal Victorian Order.
+Laurence and Princess Anne married on 12 December 1992 in a Church of Scotland ceremony at Crathie Kirk, near Balmoral Castle (the Church of Scotland permits second marriages for divorcees).
+Although not elevated to the peerage upon marrying into the royal family, Laurence was appointed a Personal Aide-de-Camp to the Queen in 2008 then invested in June 2011 as a Knight Commander of the Royal Victorian Order.
+Advanced as a Knight Grand Cross of the Royal Victorian Order in August 2025, Sir Timothy will be able to display his coat of arms, once proven by the College of Arms, on an armorial plate at the Savoy Chapel alongside other GCVOs.

-Princess Anne kept her country estate, Gatcombe Park in Gloucestershire, after her divorce from Mark Phillips.
-After her marriage to Laurence, the couple leased, as their London residence, a flat in the Dolphin Square complex in Westminster.
-They later returned to apartments in Buckingham Palace and now have an apartment at St James's Palace.
+Princess Anne kept her country estate, Gatcombe Park in Gloucestershire, after her divorce from Captain Mark Phillips.
+After she married Laurence, the couple leased, as their London residence, a flat in Dolphin Square, Westminster.
+They later moved to apartments in Buckingham Palace and now keep an apartment at St James's Palace.